 SCCIP Court is the first-ever felony community court in Dallas County.
-While created by Judge Rick Magnis (Ret.), Judge Stephanie Mitchell was hand selected by her predecessor to be the presiding judge of SCCIP in January 2017.
+While Judge Rick Magnis (Ret.) served as the inaugural presiding judge, he chose Judge Stephanie Huff to succeed him as the presiding judge of SCCIP in January 2017.

 In February 2018, the Lone Star Justice Alliance partnered with the SCCIP Court to reframe the SCCIP model to focus on the delivery of indigent defense services through the multi-disciplinary team.
 This reframing will allow the Dallas County Public Defender’s Office to delivery higher quality legal services to their clients.
 The new framework will also increase the number of participants served in the community court program and enhance the services provided to participants through a revised program structure that integrates health, social service, and criminal justice stakeholders.